Transfer & Non-Traditional Students

 Non-traditional students are generally defined by age (usually outside of the traditional college age range of 18-22), as well as by life circumstances different from the typical traditional college student.
 Some non-traditional students may be returning to college after taking a leave of absence or entering college for the first time after delaying enrollment due to professional, military or family responsibilities.
 At Reed, "non-traditional" is intentionally broadly defined and includes any student who self-identifies with this group.

 This guide is a comprehensive summary of resources and support specific to transfer, non-traditional, and commuting students.

-While transfer students often have a great deal of experience, knowledge, and an understanding of college life, there are many benefits to attending Orientation Week at Reed.
+While transfer students often have a great deal of experience, knowledge, and an understanding of college life, there are many benefits to participating in Orientation at Reed.
 Orientation events are planned to help with accessing resources at Reed, advising specific to Reed's academic program, registering for classes, and connecting with fellow Reed students, staff and faculty.